 Ready for the future

 As more and more people flock to the Denver area for its fantastic weather, wealth of outdoor activities and array of employment opportunities, we are constantly evolving to ensure we have the cemetery products and services that today’s families are looking for.
 At Olinger Cemetery - Crown Hill, we have plenty of room for future development, and we will be able to serve Colorado families for many generations to come.

 The founder of the Olinger family of funeral homes, which can be found throughout the Denver area, was George W. Olinger, a successful businessman, philanthropist, civic leader, Mason and churchman who began working in his family's funeral business at age 15.
 Over time, his business interests grew and included mausoleums, a crematory, insurance, pre-need services and cemeteries.

 Denver’s population booms

 Between 1890 and 1907, the population of Denver nearly doubled, nearing 213,000.
 The population boom led to an increased need for services, including end-of-life interment, and George, along with 5 other Denver entrepreneurs, formed the Crown Hill Cemetery Association with the vision of converting land just west of Wadsworth Avenue into one of the finest cemeteries in the vicinity of Denver.

 The vision set forth by the members of the Crown Hill Cemetery Association quickly became a reality with the purchase of 180 acres of land from part of a farm owned by Colorado legislator Henry Lee.
-In December 1907, Olinger Crown Hill Cemetery, which was then known simply as Crown Hill Cemetery, opened.
-In 1926, construction began within the cemetery on what would become a Denver landmark—the historic Tower of Memories mausoleum, providing another interment option to meet the growing and diverse needs of the community.
+In December 1907, Olinger Cemetery - Crown Hill, which was then known simply as Crown Hill Cemetery, opened.
+In 1926, construction began within the cemetery on what would become a Denver landmark—the Tower of Memories mausoleum, providing another interment option to meet the growing and diverse needs of the community.

 Funeral home opens on the cemetery grounds